LeilaZZ/project/README.md

 In this project, we use yolov3, yolov7, and yolov8 to test how augmenting the dataset using copy-and-paste during the training process will enhance the model performance.

 ## Main Commands
-Please remember to set your dataset path before running each model.
+Please set your dataset path and modify the data.yaml file before running each model.

 ### YOLOv3
 There are two ways to run this code: